 If you have a question, concern, or change regarding information in a consumer complaint form that was submitted online, please contact us at [email protected].
 If you have a question, concern or change regarding information contained in or submitted via our child support interactive service, please contact us at [email protected].

 We use a secure socket layer (SSL) and a security certificate to enhance the security of any information you choose to submit to us through our website.
 In other areas of our website, we provide only the security necessary to maintain our website and information we provide to you as part of our child support interactive services.

 Control & Monitoring

-The OAG’s use of social media tools is subject to the exclusive control of authorized OAG staff and will be monitored to ensure compliance with the OAG’s own policies and procedures and applicable state and federal laws.
+The OAG’s use of social medi is subject to the exclusive control of authorized OAG staff and shall be monitored to ensure compliance with the OAG’s own policies and procedures and applicable state and federal laws.

 Information & Privacy

 The agency shall not post or share information on an OAG social media page if that information is confidential under any law or rule or would be excepted from disclosure under the Public Information Act, Chapter 552 of the Texas Government Code.